 - Do not refuse a DUI test – If you make a mistake, and it is your first time, you may choose not to refuse the DUI test to avoid an automatic suspension of your license.

 If you have been arrested for DUI, you can get in touch with an attorney to build your defense.
-If you have sustained injuries because of someone’s negligence, you can get in touch with a Philadelphia Personal Injury Lawyer.
+If you have sustained injuries because of someone’s negligence, you can get in touch with a Personal Injury Attorney.